dewetblomerus/dewetblomerus.github.io/_posts/2021-10-05-how-to-do-my-job-technically.md

 - How to run commands in the Linux terminal.
 - HTML.
 I learned it here for free https://www.codecademy.com/
 - CSS.
 Same as above.
+- Touch Typing.
+All the other skills will go faster if you can do this one well, so take the time to learn it on it's own.

 ### Where I Had To Dig A Bit Deeper And Do One Or Two Courses

 - Git.

-### Hard Skills Where I Had To Read Several Books Or Online Courses For Each Skill
+### Hard Skills Where I Had To Read Several Books Or Online Courses For Each Skill, But I Suggest You Skip.

-I suggest you skip these and go to the next section.

 - Ruby.
 - Rails.
 - Javascript.
 - React.

-### What I Am Learning Now.
+### Hard Skills Where I Had To Read Several Books Or Online Courses For Each Skill, And I Am Still Reading Books & Consuming Learning Content.

 - Elixir
 - Phoenix